Pence Lab

 We are focused on the development and translation of new tools for non-invasive characterization of physiology and disease.
 By working with multidisciplinary teams spanning engineering and medicine, our aim is to bring new technological solutions to the bedside, to address major challenges in medical care, and to improve patient outcomes and quality of life.

 Using portable system components and versatile designs for light delivery and collection, we develop devices that directly interface with patients in a clinical setting.
-Non-invasive tool development enables the measurement of pathological changes and treatment response to augment screening, diagnosis, monitoring, and prediction across multiple tissues and diseases.
+Noninvasive tool development enables the measurement of pathological changes and treatment response to augment screening, diagnosis, monitoring, and prediction across multiple tissues and diseases.

-Data acquisition across over time in 3D space with encoded spectral information provides rich, multidimensional signals for complex analysis.
+Data acquisition over time in 3D space with encoded spectral information provides rich, multidimensional signals for complex analysis.
 Spanning multivariate statistical modeling and machine learning techniques, we develop new analytical methods to extract and represent biomedical data for medical decision making.

 High spatial and spectral resolution analysis, rapid measurements, and sensitive detection tools enable the characterization of disease markers.
-By looking at the heterogeneity of biomarkers in tissue and patient-derived samples, improved detection approaches can be created to quantify disease processes amid the natural variation of human physiology.
+By looking at the heterogeneity of biomarkers in tissue and patient-derived samples, improved approaches can be created to quantify disease processes amid the natural variation of human physiology.

 Pence Headshot